aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/download-and-configure-aspose-words-in-python/_index.md

 ﻿---
-title: Download and Configure Aspose.Words in Python – Aspose.Words for Java
+title: Download and Configure Aspose.Words in Python
+second_title: Aspose.Words for Java
 articleTitle: Download and Configure Aspose.Words in Python
 linktitle: Download and Configure Aspose.Words in Python
 description: "Python: Download and Configure Aspose.Words for Java."